icons8/plugins-docs/docs/plugins.md

 ### Other features

-**Transferring icons to canvas**
+**Adding icons to canvas**

-You can transfer icons to your canvas by clicking once or by drag’n’dropping:
+You can add icons to your canvas by clicking once or by drag’n’dropping:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/2.13_canvas material.mp4" type="video/mp4"></video>